Zay Flowers catches and runs for TDs, Ravens force 4 turnovers in 20-10 win over Chargers

 “That was certainly the difference in the game, and it usually is in the NFL,” coach Brandon Staley said.
 “We hung in there about as well as you could, turning it over like that, and one of them in the red area.
 Just didn’t play well enough, clean enough to win tonight.”

-After Justin Tucker missed a 44-yard field goal attempt with 2:57 remaining, the Chargers had a chance to tie or take the lead when they took over at their own 34.
-Los Angeles drove to the Ravens 46 but turned it over on downs when Herbert was pressured in the pocket and was called for intentional grounding on fourth down.
+“I don’t think that we executed the way that we would have liked to have,” Herbert said.
+“I have to be able to get the ball out quicker.
+I have to make some checks.
+It wasn’t good enough on our part today.”

-Three plays later, Flowers put the game out of reach.
-He made it count, though, mimicking a penalty kick in soccer during his end-zone celebration.
+Gerald Everett’s 3-yard touchdown reception with 8:32 remaining in the fourth quarter pulled Los Angeles within 13-10.
+The tight end caught the ball at the 1 and then outmuscled Ravens safety Marcus Williams.

-Baltimore grabbed a 7-3 lead with 10:46 remaining in the second quarter when Jackson connected with Flowers on a crossing route in the back of the end zone.
+The Chargers had a chance to possibly send it into overtime after Justin Tucker missed a 44-yard field goal attempt with 2:57 remaining.
+They took over at their own 34 and drove to the Ravens 46.
+But they turned it over on downs when Herbert was pressured in the pocket and was called for intentional grounding on fourth down.

 ALL FOR NAUGHT